autonity/autonity-oracle/README.md

 # load it.
 Configuring the `uniswapv2` plugin does not require an API key; it is an open and free data source.

 # USDC-USD prices are required by the protocol to convert the ATN-USDC and NTN-USDC to ATN-USD and
 # NTN-USD.
 This enables the reporting of ATN and NTN prices in USD to the ASM.
-To enable this, 3 plugins are implemented to source the USDC-USD datapoint from open and free data sources: coinbase,
+Three plugins are implemented to source the USDC-USD datapoint from open and free data sources: coinbase,
 # coingecko, and kraken.
 To prevent single data source failure, putting all 3 usdc plugins into your
 # plugin directory is recommended.
 Oracle server can then discover and load them.
 # You don't need to configure the usdc plugins in your oracle server plugin configuration file.